Mimikkk/Mimikkk/README.md

 - 🧑 A 23 year old Computer Science engineer and an artificial inteligence graduate student 🎓.
 - 🔭 I’m currently working in web as a frontend development, helping to oxidize the web world.
 - 💬 Ask me about anything.
-- 💻 Secretly working on a graphical engine using WebGL and rust as a npm js/ts package as my masters.
+- 💻 Secretly working on a graphical engine using WebGPU and rust as a npm js/ts package as my masters.
 - 📫 How to reach me: Discord: Mimikku#5873, here!

 <h2> 🛠&nbsp;My Fluency Stack</h2>